Individual posts about series and topics that caught my interest. Organized in more-or-less chronological order.

 Tokyo Ghoul follows the beats of a traditional Hamlet-style tragedy… but is that the story it truly wants to be?

 - My Love(ish) Story: Anime, Aces, and Suna-min Rolls

-A personal essay about asexual representation in anime and the importance of Sunakawa Makoto in My Love Story (Ore Monogatari)!!
+A personal essay about asexual representation in anime and the importance of Sunakawa Makoto in MY love STORY!!

 - Capriccio of Fantasy & Power: The Silly Brilliance of Dance with Devils